chbndrhnns/pycharm-plugin-connexion/docs/internal-apis.md

   Project, Editor, TextRange) : boolean.
 This class is marked with @org.jetbrains.annotations.ApiStatus.Internal annotation or @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the class is not supposed to be used in client code.

+- [x] #Internal method com.jetbrains.python.psi.types.PyTypeUtil.toStream(PyType) invocation
+  Internal method com.jetbrains.python.psi.types.PyTypeUtil.toStream(com.jetbrains.python.psi.types.PyType type) :
+  one.util.streamex.StreamEx is invoked in com.github.chbndrhnns.intellijplatformplugincopy.intention.wrap.UnionCandidates.collectFromTypes(PyTypedElement,
+  PyExpression) : List.
+This method is marked with @org.jetbrains.annotations.ApiStatus.Internal annotation or
+  @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the method is not supposed to be used in client code.